Español

 Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-If you have (or have had) MCC, you probably want to know if there are things you can do that might lower your risk of the cancer coming back, or of getting a new skin cancer.
+If you have (or have had) Merkel cell cancer, you probably want to know if there are things you can do that might lower your risk of the cancer coming back, or of getting a new skin cancer.

 At this time, not enough is known about MCC to say for sure if there are things you can do that will be helpful.

 So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of MCC progressing or coming back.
-This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.
+This doesn’t mean that no supplements are helpful, but it’s important to know that so far, none have been proven to be.

 Dietary supplements are not regulated like medicines in the United States – they don't have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you're thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.